top of page

 County Rd in Cusino State Wildlife Research Area

-2 Photo on Internet.
+2 Photos on Internet.
 Began as a station on the Detroit, Mackinaw & Marquette RR in 1882.
 Town known for making shingles.
 Originated as Jeromesville.
+Two-room school built in 1921-1923

 Alger